 That's very unlikely.
 While we cannot say for certain that this event will lead to anything much bigger, it is statistically unlikely that it is a precursor to a larger event to come.
 Scientists have done numerous studies and have shown that in most regions on Earth, there is no correlation of earthquakes with time of year.

-The United States Geological Survey (USGS) has the most up-to-date information on all US Earthquakes.
 The Blowing Rock, NC information is located here.
-One thing you can do is to fill out a "Did You Feel It?" report on the web, which is how the USGS makes isoseismal maps (maps of equal shaking intensity - click on the map of Boone with the colored patches on it, below).
-The maps can't be made if people don't fill out the reports.
-Just click on the map and then click "Did you feel it? - Tell Us!" and contribute to the map-making process!
+The USGS needs people to fill out "Did You Feel It?" reports via the web in order to make their isoseismal maps (maps of equal shaking intensity - click on the map of Boone with the colored patches on it, below).
+The maps can't be made if people don't fill out the reports, so if you feel an earthquake make sure to report it to the USGS!

 - General Education Checksheets

 - List of courses in the Geology Major

 - Geology Student Handbook [PDF]